Tier 2 Visa Employer Sponsor Licence Guide.

 Table 4: includes additional possible documents, including the latest set of audited accounts if applicable.

-In addition to providing information about your organization, the proposed job role, and the candidate, you must explain why you are applying for a sponsorship licence.
-Meeting these general requirements is essential to demonstrate your organization is legitimate and compliant with UK immigration rules.
+In addition to providing information about your organization, the proposed job role, and the candidate, you must explain why you are applying for a licence.
+Meeting these general obligations is essential to demonstrate your organization is legitimate and compliant with UK immigration rules.

 In the next section, we will explore the route-specific criteria in more detail.